Updated May 12, 2023

 SELECT * FROM educba WHERE technologies LIKE 'java';

-There are two records with java named technologies; hence two records are retrieved.
+There are two records with technology names that include “Java,” so two records are returned.

 Example #6 – String Matching with _ in a Pattern

 Now, we will retrieve all the records that will have underscore for the first position and then the string SQL for the technologies column value.
 For this, we will fire the following query statement –

 SELECT * FROM educba WHERE technologies LIKE '_sql';